ayarzam/podcasting/README.md

 - ✍️ [Authors](#user-content-authors)

-## 🎈 Project Features
+## ✨ Project Features
 The project is mainly served through the src folder, which is comprised of the following folders:
-- [`../src/components`](Componenets) - Holds all the react componenets associated with this project
+- [`./src/components/PodcastList.js`](Componenets) - Holds all the react componenets associated with this project
 - [`./src/css`](CSS) - Comprised of all CSS/Sass files used for styling in this project.
 - [`./src/reducers`](Reducers) - Comprised of all the parts of the Redux function that holds state.
 - [`./src/view`](View) - Made up of the file that holds the view that a user sees when first visiting my website.

 ## 💻 LocalDevelopment
-These instructions will get you a copy of the project up and running on your local machine for development.
+These instructions will help you get a copy of the project up and running on your local machine for development.

 ```bash
 # Initial setup